subframe7536/vscode-custom-ui-style/README.md

 - Unified global font family
 - Setup background image
 - Custom nest stylesheet for both editor and webview
-- Custom Electron BrowserWindow options
+- Custom Electron `BrowserWindow` options
-- [From V0.4.0] support total restart
+- [From V0.4.0] Support total restart
-- [From V0.4.0] suppress corrupt message
+- [From V0.4.0] Suppress corrupt message
+- [From V0.4.2] Load external CSS or JS file

-### Usage
+## Usage

 When first installed or new VSCode version upgraded, the plugin will prompt to dump backup file.